 We changed the law in 2000 to allow LGBT people to serve in the UK armed services.
 But the law was the start, not the end.
 Then the cultural work began to work with military leaders to include their LGBT personnel for the overall good of the mission.
 I recall vividly working with senior captains in the Navy on helping them articulate their own business case for gay personnel on ships, and a decade later for women on submarines.
 Only when they could rationalise it in their own minds did we stand a chance of success.

-But if we applied this test to male executive leaders today, in 2018, would we find a series of clearly articulated and critically personal business cases?
+But if we applied this test to male executive leaders today, would we find a series of clearly articulated and critically personal business cases?
 I have attended and witnessed numerous gender parity events and too often the speeches are still scripted, rather than intuitive.

 With gender pay reporting, we changed the law last year to demand transparency.
 This is the opportunity to work with leaders on that cultural shift, just as we have successfully worked with military leaders on their inclusion agenda.
 We need leadership training for executives, especially men, on why transparency and inclusion is a business asset, not cost.
 And we need simple systems that allow for checks and balances and to act as a nudge against discriminatory behaviour.
 In Norway, they have been doing this since 2001.
 It’s not just about pay parity, it guards against tax evasion, protects meritocracy and encourages responsible behaviour.